 Franklin continued to tour and release records, though her steadfast refusal to fly—owing to a mysterious incident in 1984—kept her in North America.
 She sang "My Country, 'Tis of Thee" at Barack Obama's inauguration in 2009, then came back with Aretha: A Woman Falling Out of Love in 2011.
 In typically dominant fashion, she released a covers record, Aretha Franklin Sings the Great Diva Classics, in 2014, remaking Prince's "Nothing Compares 2 U" with André 3000 producing, bringing Babyface back into the fold, and covering Adele's "Rolling in the Deep."
 Released as a single, that became her 100th entry on Billboard's Hot R&B/Hip-Hop charts.

 Franklin's health had been a concern for some time.
 She underwent surgery to remove a tumor in 2010, and, though it was a success, she was forced to cancel a number of shows in her last few years.
 She "retired" in 2017, saying that she wouldn't tour anymore but would still put out records.
-"I feel very, very enriched and satisfied with respect to where my career came from and where it is now," she said.
+"I feel very, very enriched and satisfied with respect to where my career came from and where it is now," she said at the time.